 Jo arranges a fruit plate.
 Alex, post-arrival and knife in hand, cuts a watermelon.
 Jo looks at Eleanor, who sets up a table outside.

-So, I know that you and Eleanor have been spending time together.
-I don't mind -- just so you know.
+So, I know that you and Eleanor

+having been spending time together.

+I don't mind, just so you're aware.

 Why would you mind?